effa/wikicorpora/README.md

     registry:           '<path to directory for registry files'
     compiled-corpora:   '<path to directory for compiled corpora>'
     logfile:            '<path to log file>'
-tools:
-    unitok:             '<path to unitok>'
-    sentence-tagger:    '<path to sentence-tagger script>'
-    desamb:             '<path to desamb>'
-    treetagger:         '<path to treetagger scripts (using substituable {lang})>'
-    treetagger-en:      '<path to special treetagger script for english>'
 ```

 As a fallback, `environment-config-default.yaml` is used.